How to Fix an External Hard Drive Not Showing Up on Windows 11 — Check Disk Management Before You Panic

 By Adhen Prasetiyo

-Wednesday, April 8, 2026 • 10 min read
+Wednesday, April 8, 2026 • 6 min read

 Windows 11 Disk Management showing external drive with no drive letter assigned

 You plug in your external hard drive.
-Windows makes the little USB connection sound — the reassuring “doo-doo” that tells you something was detected.
+Windows makes that little USB connection sound — the reassuring “doo-doo” that tells you something was detected.
 You open File Explorer expecting to see your drive with all your files.

 It’s not there.

-Open Disk Management — The Truth Detector
+Open Disk Management — The Truth Revealer

 Let’s fix each one.